Cutaneous T-Cell Lymphoma

 Chemotherapy.
-This is treatment with drugs to destroy cancer cells.
-Drugs may be put on the skin as a cream or gel or injected into a vein.
+This is treatment with medicines to kill cancer cells.
+Medicines may be put on the skin as a cream or gel.
+Or they may be injected into a vein.

-Other drug therapies (retinoids, corticosteroids, targeted drugs).
-Some are applied to the skin, while others are taken by mouth or given as an injection
+Other types of medicine.
+These may include retinoids, corticosteroids, targeted medicine, or immune therapy.
+Some of these are applied to the skin.
+Others are taken by mouth or given as an injection.

 Radiation therapy.
-This therapy uses a radiation machine that emits X-rays to kill cancer cells and shrink tumors.
+This treatment uses X-rays to kill cancer cells and shrink tumors.

 Photodynamic therapy.
-This therapy uses a certain type of light and a special chemical to kill cancer cells.
+This uses a certain type of light and a chemical to kill cancer cells.